Roman Abramovich: Chelsea

-In March 2017, Chelsea announced it had received approval for a revamped £500m stadium at Stamford Bridge with a capacity of up to 60,000.
-Following the delay in the renewal of Abramovich's British visa by the Home Office, and his subsequent withdrawal of the application, in May 2018 Chelsea halted plans to build a £500m stadium in south-west London due to the "unfavourable investment climate" and the lack of assurances about Abramovich's immigration status.
-Abramovich was set to invest hundreds of millions of pounds for the construction of the stadium.
-Abramovich has been accused of purchasing Chelsea at the behest of Vladimir Putin, but he has denied the claim.
-Putin's People, a book by journalist Catherine Belton, a former Financial Times Moscow correspondent, formerly made such an assertion, but after libel action by Abramovich against Belton and the book's British publisher HarperCollins, the claims were agreed in December 2021 to be stated as having no factual basis in future editions.
+In March 2017, Chelsea received approval for a revamped £500 million stadium to replace Stamford Bridge, with a capacity of up to 60,000 people.
+Following the delay in the renewal of Abramovich's British visa by the Home Office, and his subsequent withdrawal of the application, in May 2018, Chelsea halted plans to build the stadium due to the "unfavourable investment climate" and the lack of assurances about Abramovich's immigration status.

+In her book Putin's People (2020), Catherine Belton accused Abramovich of purchasing the Chelsea team on the orders of Vladimir Putin; Abramovich denied the claim and sued Belton and publisher HarperCollins for defamation.
+The defendants agreed that the claims had no factual basis.